-Rock and Roll Research Paper (4-5 pages, Hard Copy TYPED Double-spaced)
+Rock and Roll Research Paper (5-7 pages, Upload to Canvas, Double-spaced Word doc, Mar 27th 9:00am)

 The rock and roll research paper consists of an empirical exploration of some aspect of rock and roll music through a critical media literacy lens.
 There are three elements within critical media literacy and one or more can be used in your analysis including: political economy, textual analysis, and audience reception.
 For example, you could focus on the political economy surrounding a rock era such as the rise of punk rock or the emergence of hip hop.
 Or you could conduct a content or semiotic analysis of the lyrics of some representative bands of a given genre-the Grateful Dead, Jefferson Airplane, and Big Brother and the Holding Company, as part of the psychedelic sounds era.
 Or you might want to take on an audience reception analysis contrasting dominant readings versus oppositional readings of the work of British invasion artists including the Beatles, the Rolling Stones, and the Who.
 Or you might just shoot the moon and take on all three-for example, discuss the political economy surrounding the emergence of grunge, conduct a semiotic analysis of some Nirvana, Soundgarden, and Mudhoney lyrics, and discuss a dominant reading of grunge music.
 The choice is ultimately yours and the possibilities and permutations are pretty wide-ranging, practically infinite.
 Watch out for regurgitation of class material and lack of depth in analysis.
 Oh yes, you can use the word "T".
 The paper should entail: